carlwiedemann/carlwiedemann.github.io/md/2024-01-03-gans-toward-better-code-review.md

 Think of it as the inverse of _tl;dr_ &mdash; as readers we signal simply we're looking for **more** context &mdash; to give our transactional pragmatics a respite, and possibly discover something we'd otherwise pass over.

-If this appeals to you, link <a href="">ga;ns</a> to this post.
+If this appeals to you, when you leave your PR comments, link <a href="">ga;ns</a> to this post.
 Maybe it will catch on as a new entry in our etiquette.

 If it does, perhaps we begin finding conversations gone missing.
 And hopefully a found conversation makes for better code review, and better code.